ML-KULeuven/the_apples_game/README.md

         "apples": [[25,15], [25,14], ...]
     }

+However, the fields `players` and `apples` will be different for each receiving agent, depending on each agent's 15x15 observable window.

 If it is your turn you should answer with a message that states your next
 move: